vttale/serve-stale/README.md

    Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
-This document is being collaborated on in Github at <https://github.com/vttale/serve- stale>.
+This document is being collaborated on in GitHub at <https://github.com/vttale/serve- stale>.
 The most recent version of the document, open issues, etc should all be available here.
 The authors gratefully accept pull requests.